Saturday, December 2, 2017

 The cast included Nickolay Volkov, Jr. as "Sherlock Holmes", Lev Krugly as "Dt.
 Watson", Oleg Shklovsky as "Sir Henry" and Ekaterina Gradova as "Beryl Stapleton".

-Even if you where unfamiliar with the idea of "Stapelton" being related to the Baskerville family.
-Look at this photo of Shatner as "Sir Hugo", if you knew the actor you knew the face.
-Let alone the voice.
+Why I've mentioned somebody blowing up the mystery, is because William Shatner also portrayed "Sir Hugo Baskerville".
+Which might have sounded like a good idea, but even if you were unfamiliar with the idea of "Stapelton" being related to the "Baskerville family".
+Look at the following photo of William Shatner portraying "Sir Hugo", because if you knew the actor from "Star Trek", you knew the face.
+Let alone the voice!

 If the Universal Studios television production was bad.
 The 1978 comedy made from Sir Arthur Conan Doyle's novel was worse.
 The idea of turning "The Hound of the Baskervilles" into a comedy looked good to British comedians Peter Cook and Dudley Moore.
 They hired director/screenplay writer Paul Morrissey to work with them.
 The result, even with Terry-Thomas in his last screen appearance, was a mess and the audiences reacted negatively to the film.
 Although admittedly there were some funny moments.